ibraouh/logistic-regression/README.md

 ##### Types of Logistic Regression

 - *Binary Logistic Regression:* 2 possible outcomes, ex: spam or not
-- *Multinominal Logistic Regression:* Threee or more categories without ordering, ex: Veg, Non-Veg, Vegan.
+- *Multinominal Logistic Regression:* Three or more categories without ordering, ex: Veg, Non-Veg, Vegan.
 - *Ordinal Logistic Regression:* Three or more categories with ordering, rating movies from 1 to 5.

 ##### Decision Bounderies

 Similar to Linear regression, we can sed a thereshold to categorize the predictions.
-This thereshold does not have to be linear, but can be complex like a polinimial function.
+This thereshold does not have to be linear, but can be complex like a polynomial function.

 ##### Cost Function